ninjaframework/ninja-appengine/README.md

 appengine-web.xml
 -----------------

-The appengine xml is pretty default.
-The only difference is that we are setting the ninja mode via a system property.
+The Appengine xml is pretty default.
+The only difference is that we are setting the Ninja mode via a system property.
 Now the whole process inside the pom.xml makes more sense I guess :) ${ninja.mode} is simply the variable getting exchanged with "prod" in case of the deployment profile and "dev" else...